 210 items in total, all held securely in the sturdy carry case.
 Again, the STMT73795 toolset has been designed as offering something for everyone.
 It includes tools like slip-joint and long nose pliers.
 It also has a range of screwdrivers, lots of different screwdriver bits and hex keys, a utility knife, and an adjustable wrench.
 It’s kind of like a ‘do it all’ toolset.

-It does the three popular drive sizes, from 1/4″ through to 1/2″, using a combination of both SAE and Metric, in most of the popular sizes, although it could potentially do with a few of the larger ones.
+It does the three popular drive sizes, from 1/4″ to 1/2″, using a combination of both SAE and Metric, in most of the popular sizes.
+However, it could potentially do with a few of the larger ones.
 The sockets are single hex only, but as I stated before, that really shouldn’t hold you up for the main part.

 The molded case holds the tools securely and there’s a full lifetime warranty on the tools – a neat little kit that should work for 90% of the day to day stuff.

 230 pieces, but let’s start with the less good stuff.
 The hex keys that come with the kit (40 in total) are packed loose into plastic bags.
 That really isn’t good enough.
 Either make them fit or leave them out.
 Don’t just throw them in there as an afterthought.

 Also, the sockets stand on their ends in the carry case, very loosely.
 If you happen to open up the case upside down, you’re going to be spending the next hour picking up sockets and arranging them back in the case.
 Again, not good enough if you ask me.

-Aside from those two niggles, the rest of the kit is of good quality.
-All of the tools are made from durable alloy steel and there are 116 sockets in total, covering both SAE and Metric in the most popular sizes, with all the regular drive sizes covered also.
+Aside from those two complaints, the rest of the kit is of good quality.
+All of the tools are made from durable alloy steel.
+There are 116 sockets in total, covering both SAE and Metric in the most popular sizes, with all the regular drive sizes covered also.